Dans-Plugins/Medieval-Factions/README.md

 ## How do I change a config setting?
 Type /mf config show to view the config.
 Type /mf config set (option) (value) to change a config setting.
 After this, you may have to restart the server.
 This must be done in-game with these commands, or else the changes won't save upon a restart.

+## How do I change the language of the plugin?
+To change what language the plugin is using, modify the "languageid" config option to one of the supported languages found in the plugin information outputted when you type /mf with no arguments.

+## How do I use a translation file that isn't supported?
+To use your own translation for the plugin, rename the en-us.tsv file in the "languages" folder of the "MedievalFactions" folder.
+Open the file and translate the values for each key accordingly.
+Then, modify the "languageid" to be your file name without ".tsv".
+Your translated key values should immediately be used by the plugin.

+## Locks aren't working on 1.12.2!
+What do I do?
+This is a known issue, and you can check its progress here.

 # Notes
 - Project building works with Java 8.
 It may work with other versions but I know that it works with Java 8.
 - This project uses the IntelliJ plugin Minecraft Development and Maven to compile its code.